 Associate Professor of English

 “As the professor who teaches the senior seminar in English, I work with upper-level English majors on independent research projects they develop as capstone experiences.
-Student projects have been as varied as comparative studies of comedic biographies to the gender politics of pseudonyms among women writers.
-These projects, which students present at Penn State York’s annual undergraduate research fair, allow students to use their skills and knowledge to explore a topic of personal or professional interest.”
+Recent student projects have included creating contextual material for modern fairy tale and a comparative analysis of film adaptations of Turn of the Screw.
+These projects, which students present at Penn State York's annual undergraduate research fair, allow students to use their skills and knowledge to explore a topic of personal or professional interest.”

 Adjunct Instructor in Biology

 “The main focus of my research seeks to provide answers to this question: What processes cause and what patterns correlate with speciation and biodiversity?
 Because my training, experience, and interests are multidisciplinary, I seek answers from numerous areas of biology, including paleobiology, ecology, behavior, development, genetics, molecular biology, biochemistry, and others using different biological systems.
-Therefore, I can comfortably accommodate those who wish to do research with me on a wide variety of topics of mutual interest particularly, but not exclusively, arthropods and plants.”
+Therefore, I can comfortably accommodate those who wish to do research with me on a wide variety of topics of mutual interest particularly, but not exclusively, arthropods and plants.
+Also, I actively pursue research in the history of science.”